This $30 gadget makes controlling your garage door a snap — here's why you need it | CNN Underscored

 The Chamberlain MyQ Smart Garage Control explains itself with the name.
-For $29.98, it sets out to be a catch-all solution for remote access to a garage door complete with intelligent features.
+For $29.98, it sets out to be a catchall solution for remote access to a garage door complete with intelligent features.
 By definition, it’s an entry-level smart home gadget — and not one that requires you to jump into the deep end of the smart home world.

 With just two pieces of hardware, a Wi-Fi connection and the app on your phone, you’ll be able to see the status of your garage door, remotely open or close it and even add household members as users.
 For $29.98, it’s practically a steal.
 And after a few weeks of testing, it’s safe to say that it works as promised.
 Let’s unpack it.